4 Steps to Launching More Effective Communication

 Does your organization seek to communicate clearly and regularly with your constituents?

 And stay tuned for posts on the rest of The Trust Gauges!
-For more on cultivating trust, refer to our full article.
+For more on cultivating trust, read the article "Cultivating Trust in Your Organization" in our book FIT – Improving the Leadership Health of Yourself and Others.

 Jay is the Executive Director of The Center and serves on the Senior Leadership Team at Calvary Church in Souderton.
 Jay brings experience in the areas of ministry assessment, leadership coaching, decision-making, and strategic questioning.
 Jay’s degrees include a B.S. in Bible, a M.Ed in Instructional Systems Design and a Ph.D. in Organizational Behavior and Leadership.